Frequently Asked Questions

 - The names and contact information of the Community Association President and designated Parking Representative for the pending new RPP Area

-60% of eligible households are required to sign a petition approving of RPP in the area.
-The total number of eligible households is determined by PABC using information provided by the community, Maryland State Tax and Assessment Records, Baltimore City Criss-Cross Directory and the Baltimore Board of Municipal Zoning and Appeals.
+Sixty percent of eligible households are required to sign a petition approving of RPP in the area.
+The total number of eligible households is determined by PABC using the information provided by the community, Maryland State Tax, and Assessment Records, Baltimore City Criss-Cross Directory, and the Baltimore Board of Municipal Zoning and Appeals.

 You must present a notarized letter from the registered owner giving their permission for you to drive the car.
 The letter must include the vehicle make, model, color, tag #, and VIN.
 The letter must not be older than 6 months.

-Yes.
-Please click here for a link or call (800)950-1MVA(1682) to contact the Maryland Department of Transportation’s Motor Vehicle Administration to apply for a Non-Resident Permit.
+Yes, but additional documentation is required.
+Contact the Maryland Department of Transportation's Motor Vehicle Administration or call 800-950-1MVA (1682) to apply for a Non-Resident Permit.
 Students and members of the military must provide a current ID.
+Temporary workers (an assignment of 1 year or less) must provide a letter from their employer confirming the employment duration.

-Up to four registered vehicles per household can receive a RPP permit.
+Up to four registered vehicles per household can receive an RPP decal.

 If you have more vehicles than existing off-street parking spaces, RPP permits can be issued for the vehicles that need to park on-street.

-Each Community Association chooses the number of visitors’ passes per household (0, 1 or 2).
+Each Community Association chooses the number of visitors’ passes per household (0, 1, 2, or 4).
+Areas 28 and 45 are not eligible for visitor permits.

 All Residential Parking Permits have a cost associated with them, including both Parking Permit Decals and Visitor Passes.
 Please contact the RPP Office to learn more (443-573-2800).